LArSoft/larsoft.github.io/wiki/WorkingWithLArSoftGithubRepos.md

 -   [https://hub.github.com](https://hub.github.com)
 -   [https://hub.github.com/hub.1.html](https://hub.github.com/hub.1.html)

-### What do I do if there is a problem with the pull request?(#What-do-I-do-if-there-is-a-problem-with-the-pull-request)
+### What do I do if there is a problem with the pull request?

 The most common problem initially, may be a code check failure due to trailing whitespace.
 The failure message will provide instructions for fixing the problem.
 Only files that you have changed will be checked for trailing whitespace.
 Run removeWhiteSpace.sh (found in larsoft) on the problematic files.\